cwbads22/productpreview/README.md

 <h3>What I learned</h3>
 <p>This was by far the most challenging projec till now.
 It was very consuming and overwhelming because all the new things I had to add to my coding, like semantic HTML 5 tags, media queries in CSS.
 That required some hours of extra research, but finally it's done. </p>

-<p>Not the bst result, but that was starting to piss me off kkkkk never thought this project could be so hard!</p>
+<p>Not the best result, but that was starting to piss me off kkkkk never thought this project could be so hard!</p>
 <br>
 <p><strong>Useful resources</strong></p>
 <p> Lots research in this one, a very challenging piece of work.
 Tired now!</p>